gergap/vim/README.markdown

 Requirements
 ------------

-* vim, for obvious reasons ;-)
+* vim, for obvious reasons ;-) (you will need to build vim with python support for some plugins)
 * git

+Now some optional parts:

+* clang - for clang_complete plugin (See https://github.com/Rip-Rip/clang_complete/wiki)
+* python - for some plugins like clang_complete
+* powerline fonts - for vim-airline to display nice symbols

 Installation
 ------------

     cd ~
-    # backup any existing vim configuration and remove your .vim folder and .vimrc file.
-    rm -rf .vim .vimrc
     # clone this repository
     git clone git@github.com:gergap/vim.git
+    # now merge my config with yours or continue to replace your config completely.
+    # The following steps are what I'm doing to install it on various machines.
+    # Note: backup any existing vim configuration before you remove your .vim folder and .vimrc file.
+    rm -rf .vim .vimrc
     # symlink your new config
     ln -s vim/.vimrc
     ln -s vim/.vim
     # install used plugins
     cd vim/.vim
     ./install_plugins.sh
+    # Now enjoy the best editor on earth - vim :-)